ISISComputingGroup/ibex_developers_manual/MERLIN,-LET-and-WISH-Oscillating-radial-collimators.md

 The explanation for these equations can be seen in the following diagram (courtesy of Ben Withers) ![ORC maths explanation](images/ORC.png)

+### Moving indicators

+The `MOT:OSCCOL:MOVING` PV (i.e. whether the collimator is moving or not) is calculated differently for MERLIN/LET and WISH.

+Merlin and LET both are fitted with a laser which is plugged into the galil's digital input.
+We can deduce the movement of the collimator from whether this PV value (`$(P)MOT:DMC01:Galil0Bi5_STATUS`) is fluctuating or not.
+The Db scans this laser PV every .1 second taking 100 samples, so it takes 10 seconds to calculate collimator movement.
+For example, if the laser PV has changed value within the last 10 seconds then it is `Moving`, and otherwise reports `Not moving`.
+Due to the way movement is calculated, when the laser pv is in alarm, the collimator will report `Moving` but in an **invalid state**.

+WISH is not fitted with this laser, and so uses the already previously existing logic which checks that (largest motor position in last 10s) != (smallest motor position in last 10s).

 ### WISH specifics

 The WISH collimator is slightly unusual in the way that it: